DLR-AMR/cmc/README.md

 Interfaces for C and Fortran codes as well as several further compression approaches are underway.

 The capabilities of CMC encompass compression based on point-wise absolute and relative error critera.
-Moreover, splitting of higher dimensional data into several lower dimensional data slices is provided alongside the opportunity to formulate region-wie varying error thresholds for the compression to comply to - that includes in particular nested error domains.
+Moreover, splitting of higher dimensional data into several lower dimensional data slices is provided alongside the opportunity to formulate region-wise varying error thresholds for the compression to comply to - that includes in particular nested error domains.

 Besides the opportunity to perform lossy compression, a lossless compression mode is available as well.